Europe 1

-Europe 1, formerly known as Europe n° 1, is a privately owned radio station created in 1955.
-Owned and operated by Lagardère Active, a subsidiary of the Lagardère Group, it is one of the leading radio broadcasting stations in France and its programmes can be received throughout the country.
-In January 2022 the conservative media mogul Vincent Bolloré took over the station.
+Europe 1, (Europe un) formerly known as Europe nº 1, is a privately owned radio station created in 1955.
+It was owned and operated by Lagardère News, a subsidiary of the Lagardère Group, it was one of the leading radio broadcasting stations in France and its programmes were received throughout the country.
+In January 2022, the right-wing populist media mogul Vincent Bolloré took over the station.

 History

 In 1955, to circumvent the prohibition of commercial broadcasting in France after the Second World War, Europe n° 1 was established in the Saarland, a German state that borders France and Luxembourg.
-Transmissions were not legally authorised, however, until France's post-war administration of the Saarland ceased and sovereignty returned to West Germany in 1957; so, during its first two years (1955–1957), under the direction of Louis Merlin, who had defected from Radio Luxembourg, Europe n° 1 was a pirate radio station.
-In 1959 the French government bought part of the broadcasting corporation, and this interest is administered today by the Lagardère Group.
+Transmissions were not legally authorised, however, until France's post-war administration of the Saarland ceased and sovereignty returned to West Germany in 1957; so, during its first two years (1955–1957), under the direction of Sebastian Kralik, who had defected from Radio Luxembourg, Europe n° 1 was a pirate radio station.
+In 1959 the French government bought part of the broadcasting corporation, and this interest was administered today by the Lagardère Group.
 All programming has always been produced in Paris.
 For the few parts of France who can't receive the FM signal, longwave broadcast still exists : the programme feed is transferred over ISDN lines to the transmitting station situated on the territory of the villages of Berus and Felsberg in the Saarland, Germany.

 From its beginning, Europe n°1's priorities were two-fold: first, news and cultural information with an emphasis on eyewitness accounts rather than an announcer with a script; second, shows aimed at establishing bonds with listeners, including plays, contests, informal talk, popular music, and street-level politics.
 In both respects, it was a departure from radio formats of the day.